 See the figures above for the orientation of the waveform generator.
 Be sure to install the waveform generator properly.
 Improper installation of the waveform generator will result in improper function of the Manipulator.

-(2) Apply grease between the waveform generator and motor flange.
+(3) Apply grease between the waveform generator and motor flange first.
+Then, apply to inside the flexspline.